digitallawyer/openlegaldictionary/_definitions/exclusive.md

 ---
 title: Exclusive
 permalink: "/definitions/exclusive.html"
-body: Shuttlng out; debarring from interference or participation; vested ln one person alone.
+body: Shuttlng out; debarring from interference or participation; vested in one person alone.
 An exclusive right is one which only the grantee thereof can exercise, and from which all others are prohibited or shut out A statute does not grant an “ex-duslve" privilege or franchise, unless it shuts out or excludes others from enjoying a similar